If you’re unable to work due to extended illness or injury, disability coverage can provide the financial security you need while you recover.

 Prompt and complete information from you and your health care provider will help ensure a timely decision and payment if you are eligible.

-If you meet the eligibility requirements for an absence allowed by the Family and Medical Leave Act (FMLA), your HR Manager will provide you with FMLA paperwork to run concurrently with your disability leave, providing you with job protection not to exceed the Federal or specific state’s FMLA requirements, whichever is most generous.
+If you meet the eligibility requirements for an absence allowed by the Family and Medical Leave Act (FMLA), your HR Representative will provide you with FMLA paperwork to run concurrently with your disability leave, providing you with job protection not to exceed the Federal or specific state’s FMLA requirements, whichever is most generous.

 When you return to work from an approved disability, you will need to provide a Return to Work note or similar form completed by your physician, which includes the date permitted to return along with any return to work accommodations or restrictions.
-The company reserves the right to make the final judgment regarding the employee’s ability to continue or to return to work.
+The Company reserves the right to make the final judgment regarding the employee’s ability to continue or to return to work.